AGE-WELL Emerging Entrepreneur Award in Technology and Aging

 Award Value and Term

-$25,000 (1 year award; not renewable).
+The AGE-WELL Emerging Entrepreneur Award is a 1 year, (not renewable) $50,000 salary award.
 Award funds will flow as salary support in compliance with AGE-WELL grant administration guidelines and practices.

 The Emerging Entrepreneur program will also provide recipients with additional mentorship and training from various members within the AGE-WELL network including AGE-WELL’s Chief Entrepreneur and CEO of Rakuten Kobo, Michael Tamblyn.
 Recipients will be matched to key mentors who will work with and support the funded entrepreneur in building or growing their business.